anuragambuja/data-engineering-snowflake/README.md

 > ## Account Usage and Information Schema
 - Snowflake provide a shared read-only databased called SNOWFLAKE, imported using a Share object called ACCOUNT_USAGE.
 - It is comprised of 6 schemas, which contain many views providing fine-grained usage metrics at the account and object level.
+- The maximum number of months data in these views available for 12.
 - By default, only users with the ACCOUNTADMIN role can access the SNOWFLAKE database.
   - ACCOUNT_USAGE: It contains views that display object metadata and historical usage metrics for your account.
   - CORE: currently only contains the system tags used by data classification.